Quick Answer:

 Bath and Brush

-Best for: Most Lab owners
+Best for: Most Lab owners — the standard grooming visit

-Maintenance: Low - regular brushing at home
+Maintenance: Low — brush 2–3 times weekly at home between visits

 De-Shedding Treatment